 Designing a solution with constraints.

-Once we've identified our main objective, we can hypothesize solutions using a three-step process.
+Once we've identified our main objective, we can hypothesize solutions using a three-step process: visualize, understand and design.

 Design from our ideal solution while factoring in constraints.

 - be wary of completely removing the user

 - transition from augment to automate as trust grows